-e) Share based payments
+d) Share based payments

 The IASB issued amendments to IFRS 2, Share-based Payment.
 The new requirements could affect the classification and/or measurement of cash settled share-based payments, classification of share-based payments settled net of tax advantage, and share-based payment from cash-settled to equity settled - and potentially the timing and amount of expense recognized for new and outstanding awards.
 The amendments apply for annual reporting periods beginning on or after January 1, 2018.
-The Corporation is currently assessing the impact of adopting this standard on its consolidated financial statements.
+The adoption of this standard is not expected to have an impact on the Corporation's financial statements.